-Given the growing role of eCommerce in the sales process, let’s dive into the endless opportunities that the Internet offers to businesses with the Magento eCommerce Platform.
-Increased conversions and sales, enhanced customer loyalty and high brand recognition — you can get it all with this world-leading eCommerce solution, as our clients have already done.
+Given the growing role of e-Commerce in the sales process, let’s dive into the endless opportunities that the Internet offers to businesses with Magento Commerce.
+Increased conversions and sales, enhanced customer loyalty and high brand recognition — you can get it all with this world-leading e-Commerce solution, as our clients have already done.

 A Snapshot of Magento

-Why Magento?
-With years of expertise in eCommerce software development, we are increasingly convinced that Magento can help companies significantly improve their sales, regardless of a company’s size, business domain or scale.
+With years of expertise in e-Commerce software development, we are increasingly convinced that Magento can help SMEs significantly improve their sales, regardless of a business domain or a company’s scale.
 Above that, a free-of-charge version is available for businesses that are not ready to make huge investments in their websites.

 So, let’s figure out what Magento is all about.